-appstatus

-Returns additional information, provided by the application developer, about the success or failure of the stored procedure.
+status Indicates the success or failure of the stored procedure.
+If status is false, statusstring contains the text of the status message appstatus Returns additional information, provided by the application developer, about the success or failure of the stored procedure.
 The values of appstatus and appstatusstring can be set programmatically in the stored procedure.
-(See Section 6.5.1, "Interpreting Execution Errors" for details.)

-results

-An array of objects representing the data returned by the stored procedure.
-This is an array of VoltTable objects.
-If the stored procedure does not return a value (i.e. is void or null), then results will be null.
+(See Section 6.5.1, "Interpreting Execution Errors" for details.) results A list of objects representing the VoltTables returned by the stored procedure.
+Each ele- ment of the list is one set of results, identified by an index value ("0", "1", "2" and so on).
+Within each set is an array of rows.
+And within each row is a list of columns represented by the column name and value.
+If the stored procedure does not return any results (i.e. is void or null), then the results object will be null.

-data

-Within each VoltTable object, data is the array of values.

-schema Within each VoltTable, object schema is an array of objects with two elements: the name of the field and the datatype of that field (encoded as an enumerated integer value). status Indicates the success or failure of the stored procedure.
-If status is false, statusstring contains the text of the status message